Henri Jean-Baptiste Victoire Fradelle: Life

-Fradelle also exhibited 11 works at the Royal Academy Summer Exhibition, including Milton Dictating Paradise Lost to His Daughter, The Death of Adelaide, Othello Relating the Story of His Life to Brabantio and Desdemona, and Olivia and Viola.
+Fradelle also exhibited 11 works at the Royal Academy Summer Exhibition, including Milton Dictating Paradise Lost to His Daughter, The Death of Adelaide, Othello Relating the Story of His Life to Brabantio and Desdemona (now Royal Shakespeare Theatre, Stratford), and Olivia and Viola.
 In addition, he presented works at the Royal Society of British Artists, the Old Water-Colour Society, and the Paris Salon.
 Fradelle also painted and exhibited portraits, such as those of Mrs. Jeffery, Mr. Thomas H. Johnston, Captain Basset, R.A., and Miss Stephens as Susanna in Marriage of Figaro.